 NOTE—A control response frame carried in an SU PPDU that is an immediate response to an HE MU PPDU(#6630) follows the rules defined in 10.7.6.5 (Rate selection for control response frames).

-HE MU PPDU(#8391) soliciting an HE TB PPDU response
+27.4.4.4 Response to HE MU PPDU(#8391) or HE SU PPDU using an HE TB PPDU (#8432)

-An AP that sends an HE MU PPDU(#8391) that solicits(#6631) an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the (A-)MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
-If an Action frame or an MMPDU that solicits an immediate acknowledgement is carried in an HE MU PPDU, then the response is carried in an HE TB PPDU.(#9719) A non-AP STA that receives an HE MU PPDU that solicits an immediate response shall not respond if it has not received the UL resource allocation information either through UMRS Control field or a Trigger frame in the soliciting PPDU.
+An AP that sends an HE MU PPDU(#8391) or HE SU PPDU that solicits(#6631) an immediate response carried in an HE TB PPDU shall set the Ack Policy to HTP Ack(#4723)(#Ed) for each of the MPDUs for which it intends to solicit an immediate response (see 10.3.2.11.3 (MU acknowledgement procedure for HE MU PPDU in MU format) for an example of this sequence).
+If an Action frame or an MMPDU that solicits an immediate acknowledgement is carried in an HE MU PPDU, then the response is carried in an HE TB PPDU.(#9719) A non-AP STA that receives an HE MU PPDU or HE SU PPDU (#8492)with an A-MPDU that contains QoS Data or QoS Null frames addressed to it with Ack Policy field equal to HTP Ack, or an Action-Ack frame shall not respond if it has not received the UL resource allocation information either through UMRS Control field or a Trigger frame in the soliciting PPDU.

-A non-AP STA that receives an HE MU PPDU(#8391) that solicits an immediate response shall follow the following acknowledgment procedure if it has received the UL resource allocation information through either a UMRS Control field or a Trigger frame in the soliciting PPDU:(#9886, #9884)
+A non-AP STA that receives an HE MU PPDU(#8391) or HE SU PPDU (#8492)with an A-MPDU that contains QoS Data or QoS Null frames addressed to it with Ack Policy field equal to HTP Ack, or an Action-Ack frame shall follow the following acknowledgment procedure if it has received the UL resource allocation information through either a UMRS Control field or a Trigger frame in the soliciting PPDU:(#9886, #9884)

-If the HE MU PPDU(#8391) carries an S-MPDU(#9331) intended to it that solicits an immediate response, and if a UMRS Control field(#Ed) is present(#9885), then the STA shall respond with an Ack frame carried in the HE TB PPDU sent as a response.
+If the HE MU PPDU(#8391) or HE SU PPDU carries an S-MPDU(#9331) (#8492)that is a QoS Data frame or QoS Null frame with the Ack Policy field equal to HTP Ack,or an Action Ack frame and if a UMRS Control field(#Ed) is present(#9885), then the STA shall respond with an Ack frame carried in the HE TB PPDU sent as a response. (#9395).

-If the HE MU PPDU(#8391) carries an A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or a frame with a UMRS Control field(#Ed) is present, then the STA shall respond with a Compressed BlockAck frame carried in the HE TB PPDU sent as a response.
+If the HE MU PPDU(#8391) or HE SU PPDU carries an single TID A-MPDU (#8492)that includes one or more QoS Data frame(s) or QoS Null frame(s) wth EOF = 0, with the Ack Policy field equal to HTP Ack for at least one MPDU, and either a Trigger frame or a frame with a UMRS Control field(#Ed) is present, then the STA shall respond with a Compressed BlockAck frame as defined in 10.24.7.5, carried in the HE TB PPDU sent as a response.

-If the HE MU PPDU(#8391) carries a multi-TID A-MPDU intended to it that solicits an immediate response, and either a Trigger frame or a frame with a UMRS Control field(#Ed) is present, then the STA shall respond with a Multi-STA BlockAck frame carried in the HE TB PPDU(#6637) sent as a response.
+If the HE MU PPDU(#8391) or HE SU PPDU carries a multi-TID A-MPDU (#8492)that includes a QoS Data frame(s) or QoS Null frame(s) with the Ack Policy field equal to HTP Ack, and an Action Ack frame, and either a Trigger frame or a frame with a UMRS Control field(#Ed) is present, then the STA shall respond with a Multi-STA BlockAck frame as defined in 27.4.2, carried in the HE TB PPDU(#6637) sent as a response.

-HE TB PPDU soliciting a DL SU PPDU response
+27.4.4.5 Response to HE TB PPDU using a DL SU PPDU(#8432)